 But we could also start helping farmers by giving them independent information regarding pest levels, and the need (or not) to apply insecticides in the first place.

-.....And this is what Richard North would be advocating, if he were a real friend to farmers.
+.....And this is what Richard North would be advocating, if he were a real friend to farmers, and actually knew what he was talking about, instead of simply paying attention to industry propaganda.

 Farmers could save a huge amount of money if they only took action against "pests" when infestation actually warrants it, instead of "just in case".

-When you consider this fact, and the very low levels of oil seed rape crop loss mentioned above, you really begin to wonder whether farmers are best served by agronomists (50% of whom are on commission courtesy of the agri-industry).
+When you consider this fact, the very high cost of pesticides, and the very low levels of oil seed rape crop loss mentioned above, you really begin to wonder whether farmers are best served by agronomists (50% of whom are on commission courtesy of the agri-industry).

 It may be true that some environmental groups receive funding from the EU, and this may selfishly colour their perceptions of the EU (afterall, they have pensions to pay).
 Personally, I am against charities receiving EU funding.
 But it is not true that all NGOs receive such funding (Greenpeace and Buglife, at the time of writing, do not).